ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 temporary file must be unique because concurrent `kdbSet()` invocations each try to create one.
 The temporary file must also be unlinked in case of a rollback.
-The opened temporary file can be passed to the storage plugins using a file name in the directory \keyname{/dev/fd}.
+The opened temporary file can be passed to the storage plugins using a file name in the directory */dev/fd*.
-This approach may be more practical than the currently implemented way because it does not need the additional lock file\footnote{Nevertheless, the other way was chosen to test if the algorithm is exception safe as described in \secref{exception safety}.}.
+This approach may be more practical than the currently implemented way because it does not need the additional lock file (Nevertheless, the other way was chosen to test if the algorithm is exception safe as described in *exception safety*).

 ### Errors